andrew/ultimate-awesome/README.md

 - [awesome-video-object-segmentation](https://github.com/suhwan-cho/awesome-video-object-segmentation) - A list of  video object segmentation (VOS) papers.
 - [awesome-IoT-security-article](https://github.com/H4lo/awesome-IoT-security-article) - Collect some iot-related security articles, including vulnerability analysis, security conferences and papers, etc.
 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
-- [awesome-autonomous-gpt](https://github.com/ScarletPan/awesome-autonomous-gpt) - A curated list of awesome projects and resources related to autonomous AI agents.
 - [awesome-rancher](https://github.com/jmreicha/awesome-rancher) - Curated list of Rancher resources.
 - [awesome-package-maintainer](https://github.com/jubalh/awesome-package-maintainer) - How to become a packager.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.